d12frosted/elpa-mirror/gnu/corfu-readme.txt

 ══════════════

   Corfu is available from [GNU ELPA].
 You can install it directly via `M-x package-install RET corfu RET'.
 After installation, activate the global minor mode with `M-x global-corfu-mode RET'.
-Set the variable `corfu-auto' to t in order to enable auto completion.
-For manual completion press `M-TAB' (or `TAB') within a buffer.
+For completion press `M-TAB' (or `TAB') within a buffer.
+Auto completion is disabled by default for safety and unobtrusiveness.

 [GNU ELPA] <https://elpa.gnu.org/packages/corfu.html>